muratk3n/thirdwave/en/README.md

 [not](2020/06/10-myths-israel.md#madonna) have been kicked out by a Palestenians great great great great grandfather.
-His great great great great grandfather was like Madonna, became "interested" in the religion because it was "something cool".
-He was learning that, like Kabala meditation, along with spiritual Taibo while in Booty Bootcamp.
+His great great great great grandfather was like Madonna, became "interested" in the religion because it was "something cool".. he was learning that, like Kabala meditation, along with spiritual Taibo while in Booty Bootcamp.

 <iframe width="340" src="https://www.youtube.com/embed/1e_dbsVQrk4?start=209&end=848" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>